metaloom/loom/README.md

 - Namespace import / exported.
 - Users, Groups, Roles, Namespaces can now have arbitrary properties.
 - Manual tagging of elements will create tags on-the fly.
 No need to create tags upfront.

-### Deprecations

-- Support for branches has been dropped.
-The concept of branches made the internal and external API very complicated.
-- Plugins are gone and are replaced by external extensions which can be implemented as microservices
-- Microschemas are gone since content models can be nested

-### Under the hood

-* Upgrade to Vert.x 4
-* Restructured REST models (No more custom serializes)

 ## Development Status